ARM-software/armnn/InstallationViaAptRepository.md

  libarmnn-gpuacc-backend24 - Arm NN is an inference engine for CPUs, GPUs and NPUs

- # Export the ARMNN_MAJOR_VERSION to allow installation using the below examples
+ # Export the ARMNN_MAJOR_VERSION to the latest visible e.g. libarmnn25 to allow installation using the below examples
- export ARMNN_MAJOR_VERSION=24
+ export ARMNN_MAJOR_VERSION=25
 ```